 What You Need to Know Before Buying Neck Creams?

 As most women know, one of the first areas to show signs of aging is that of the neck and chest.
-While we all desire to retain the smooth, wrinkle free skin of our youth, the aging process causes the neck to not only become lined but to also sag and become prone to discoloration in the form of age spots.
+While we all desire to retain the smooth, wrinkle free skin of our youth, the aging process causes the neck to not only become lined but also sag and become prone to discoloration in the form of age spots.

 The measures people take to deal with this often distressing problem range from the cheap and simple, such as wearing higher necklines and scarves, too expensive and invasive surgical procedures.